RunpengJ/cse15l-lab-reports/lab-report-3-week-5.md

 ```

 What happens in the above code block?
-- The above command means looking into the current directory, and finding files only.
+- The above command means looking into the current directory, and outputing files only.
 - This command is useful when we want to know what files the current directory has.

 #### **Example 3**